Frequently Asked Questions

 A final note - we do offer many different models of seat to accommodate different rider preferences.
-We introduced the Attack in 2013, which is our narrowest seat.
-Folks who desire more thigh/hamstring clearance are recommended to try the Attack, which is a part of our Demo program (for information on Demos, see #8 below).
+Our Performance Narrow line includes the Attack, PN 1.1, and PN 2.0 - our narrowest seat offerings.
+Folks who desire more thigh/hamstring clearance are recommended to choose from Performance Narrow, which is also part of our Demo program (for information on Demos, see #8 below).

 5. Are your seats for road bikes?
 Triathlon bikes?
 Hybrid bikes?
 Mountain bikes?

 The short answer is – Yes!
 We make seats for all types of bicycles.
 For more information, see question #2 above (Which ISM seat is right for me?).

 6. Are your seats for men or women?